 UW-Madison subscribes to Quality Matters so instructors can use the research-based rubric as a guide to develop their course.
 Instructors can also participate in either an informal or formal peer review process to receive constructive feedback to improve course design.
 The annotations provided in the QM Rubric are quite extensive and address the nuances in each standard, issues of interpretation and examples of good and poor practice.

 For an in-depth summary of the rubric standards, visit http://www.qmprogram.org/rubric.

 To view a rubric with annotations or for information on QM course reviews and future training opportunities, contact Karen Skibba, firstname.lastname@example.org.

 To assist faculty with online course development, we offer a variety of services, from design consultations to development and multimedia support.
 Our experts work with faculty to create multimedia components that help them meet course objectives, including:

 - Video Services (Filming and Editing)

 - Interactive Case Studies and Scenarios and other Instructional Tools

 - Graphic enhancements

 Please note that our services are not limited to this list.
-We are always looking for innovative ways to work with faculty and to deliver content to students.
+We are always looking for innovative ways to work with faculty and deliver content to students.

 Backward Design Process